3choff/FastWhisperAPI/README.md

 - [Faster Whisper](https://github.com/SYSTRAN/faster-whisper): For providing the transcription model used in this project.
 - [FastAPI](https://github.com/tiangolo/fastapi): For the web framework used to build the API.
 - [AI Anytime](https://www.youtube.com/watch?v=NU406wZz1eU): For inspiring this project.

+## Support

+If you find this project helpful and would like to support its development, there are several ways you can contribute:

+- **Support**: Consider [donate](https://ko-fi.com/3choff) to support my work.
+- **Contribute**: If you're a developer, feel free to contribute to the project by submitting pull requests or opening issues.
+- **Spread the Word**: Share this project with others who might find it useful.

+Your support means a lot and helps keep this project going.
+Thank you for your contribution!

 ## License